trevorsandy/lpub3d/mainApp/docs/README.txt

 - Fix - Create new Buildmod after one BM does not work #743
 - Fix - Group step number not displayed when enabled in global settings #764
 - Fix - Include file meta commands not always applied #735
+- Fix - Incorrect preview image in the preview window #769
 - Fix - Intel driver igxelpicd64.dll crash with dump #741
 - Fix - LPub3D crashes on Mac #753
 - Fix - LPub3D unstable if 'Author:' value is empty in LDR-file #760